kartoza/miniSASS/docs/src/developer/profile.md

 2. POST

 #### GET
-Used to get User Profile detail including the uploaded certificate.
-No parameter is needed, since the endpoint automatically get the profile based on the authenticated user.
-Success request will have status code 200.
+Used to get the User Profile detail including the uploaded certificate.
+No parameter is needed, since the endpoint automatically gets the profile based on the authenticated user.
+A success request will have the status code 200.
-When using GET, `old_password`, `password`, and `confirm_password` field will always be empty.
+When using GET, the `old_password`, `password`, and `confirm_password` fields will always be empty.

 Example response:
 ```typescript